Kaylier/Factorio-advanced-circuit-network/Readme.md

 ### Labs
 Possible output signal:
 - Items in input and module slots
-- Technology science pack requirement
+- Technology science pack and time requirement
-- Technology time requirement
 - Technology progress
 - Pulse when a technology is completed

 Possible control options:
 - Disable

+Note: In case of several forces on the map, the last user of the controller defines which force is considered.

 ### Nuclear reactor
 Possible output signal: